-It is quite common for the throttle position sensor to malfunction, since it consists of mechanical parts which may become worn and require replacement.
+It is common for the throttle position sensor to malfunction since it consists of mechanical parts that may become worn and require replacement.
 A malfunctioning throttle position sensor will relay wrong data to your car’s computer.

 A malfunctioning sensor won’t send the correct information, resulting in depriving the engine of enough fuel and air it needs to run smoothly when speeding up.

-There are other signs that you can look for to better make sure that a faulty throttle position sensor is actually the culprit.
+There are other signs that you can look for to make sure that a faulty throttle position sensor is the culprit.
 In most situations, when there is an issue with the throttle position sensor, the Check Engine Light will turn on.
 Additionally, most carmakers supply a “limp home” mode of operation with decreased power if there is a failure in your engine.
-This is made to enable a driver to get off a crowded highway in a safer way.
+This is made to enable a driver to get off a crowded highway more safely.

 EGR valves open and close to control the gas flow.
-Overtime, the exhaust builds up a hard and thick wall of carbon, locking the EGR valve open or closed.
-This will block system passages and cause incorrect data to be sent to the engine computer, resulting in an incorrect amount of air and fuel to be injected into the engine chamber, thus causing delayed acceleration.
+Over time, the exhaust builds up a hard and thick wall of carbon, locking the EGR valve open or closed.
+This will block system passages and cause incorrect data to be sent to the engine computer, resulting in an incorrect amount of air and fuel being injected into the engine chamber, thus causing delayed acceleration.

 A stuck or faulty EGR valve also increases emissions as well as the engine’s temperature, and a heated engine will never perform optimally or will not last very long.
 This problem can over time lower your car’s mileage and shorten the lifespan of the engine.
 That’s why car manufacturers recommend cleaning the EGR valve and passages every 50,000 miles or fewer.

-From the year of 2000 onward, newer vehicles’ engines come equipped with the more advanced pack of ignition coils that sits directly on top of each engine cylinder’s spark plug to fire the plug directly.
+From the year 2000 onward, newer vehicles’ engines come equipped with a more advanced pack of ignition coils that sit directly on top of each engine cylinder’s spark plug to fire the plug directly.
 These coil packs are electronically controlled by the car’s engine computer.
 Coil packs usually create a hotter and stronger spark, which in turn produces better combustion and horsepower in a car’s engine, compared to the older firing mechanism that requires an ignition coil, mechanical distributor, and plug wires.

 Needless to say, when a coil pack starts to fail, it will affect the firing of spark plugs, thus impeding ignition and combustion.
-Therefore, the engine will not generate enough power, making your car stalls when accelerating from stop, rough-running condition, or engine stumbling and surging.
+Therefore, the engine will not generate enough power, making your car stall when accelerating from a stop, in rough-running conditions, or the engine stumbling and surging.
 Fortunately, coil packs are easy to access and replace, usually requiring nothing more than a screwdriver or a small nut driver.